How much does counselling cost? -

 What is Whole-Body Focussing oriented therapy? - Whole-Body Focusing Oriented Therapy invites both the client and the therapist alike, to bring greater present moment awareness to their physical experience in the therapeutic space.
 Based upon the belief that our body holds much personal wisdom, whole body focussing invites a very gentle unfolding and experiencing of personal insight and knowledge.
 For some clients, this approach to therapy can be very revealing and deeply empowering.
 To learn more go to Whole-Body Focusing Oriented Therapy.

 Why does my therapist need supervision? - Working as a therapist is incredibly rewarding, but at times can be also very demanding.
 As a part of our culture of self care, it is a requirement of our industry, that as therapists we seek regular supervision from registered counselling supervisors.
 Counselling supervisors is a place where practitioners - are held accountable, are actively encouraged to reflect on their work, and are pushed to extend their learning.
 As such supervision, can contribute to a practitioners growth, both professionally and personally.
 Just as therapists are bound by client confidentiality codes of conduct, so are all supervisors.

 How much does professional supervision cost? - Depending on the experience of the supervisor, supervision can cost up to $150 / hour.
 For those that individual supervision is cost prohibitive, group supervision can be an economical way to receive professional supervision.

-How long is a professional supervision session? - Standard session up to 60 mins / Paired Supervision up to 75 mins / Group supervision up to 120 mins
+How long is a professional supervision session? - Standard session up to 60 mins / Group supervision up to 120 mins